KelSolaar/sIBL_GUI_Templates/templates/Blender_Cycles_Standard/help/Blender_Cycles_Standard_Template_Manual.rst

    someone writes a shadow catcher shader or we get some more shader math nodes I'm not sure how to resolve this.
 -  The strength values used for lights may not be physically plausible.
-   Strength values are set to the multiplier value specified in the sIBL file without any attempts at conversion.
-This seems to work pretty well for environment  shaders and sun lamps, whose strength values, the Blender wiki claims, are specified in Watts/m\ :sup:`2`\ .
-However, according to the wiki the strength of area, spot, and point lamps is specified in Watts.
+   For the environment map and sun lamps, strength values are set to the multiplier value specified in the sIBL file.
+The strength of other lamps are scaled so that the energy received at the control empty is equivalent to the output of a sun lamp.
+This scheme tends to produce scenes that are underlit.
+This is due in part to the fact that sun lamps and environment maps of equal strength do not add the same amount of light to the scene.
-   Therefore, additional considerations are required for these lamps and they will typically require a much larger strength value to have any visible effect for the same visible effect.
-As long as you stick to Sun Lamps for the Sun and Dynamic lights the current results should be reasonable.
+   In particular the relationship seems to be a uniform white world with strength equal to 1 adds the same amount of light as a sun lamp with strength equal to pi, although it is not entirely clear to me why this relationship should exist.
+Adjusting the Light Strength setting changes the total amount of light that lamps add to the scene and can be used to adjust for these differences.
 -  Plates listed in the sIBL file are ignored.

 Changes